-1. Raise the loader arms and install the cylinder locks; refer to Using the Cylinder Locks, page 22.

-In the case that you need to remove the front access cover without raising the loader arms, be very careful not to damage the cover or hydraulic hoses as you maneuver the cover out from under the arms.

-- 2. Stop the engine and remove the key. - 3.
-Release the four locking tabs (Fig. 20). - 4.
+- 1. Raise the loader arms and install the cylinder locks; refer to Using the Cylinder Locks, page 22. - Note: In the case that you need to remove the front access cover without raising the loader arms, be very careful not to damage the cover or hydraulic hoses as you maneuver the cover out from under the arms. - 2.
+Stop the engine and remove the key. - 3.
+Release the two locking tabs (Fig. 20). - 4.
 Pull the cover off of the traction unit (Fig. 20).

-- 1. Front access cover

-- 2. Locking tabs

-- 5. When finished, replace the front access cover and secure it with the four locking tabs.
+5. When finished, replace the front access cover and secure it with the two locking tabs.